dlumian/PythonBasics/README.md

 ## Environments
 [Back to Top](#basic-guide-to-python-concepts-and-tools-for-machine-learning)

-Environments, and their management, is essential to successful project colloboration and maintanence.
+Environments, and their management, is essential to successful project collaboration and maintenance.
 As Python version and packages change, it is vital to document the environment in which a project was made and deployed.
 Without this record, it is easy to introduce errors and issues into your code.
 A list of packages and versions can be generated with [Conda](https://www.anaconda.com/) or [pip](https://pypi.org/project/pip/) to help reduce such problems.
 Multiple Python environments can be stored and activated when needed.
-See [Enviroments](./Environment/README.md) for more details.
+See [Environments](./Environment/README.md) for more details.